Summary

 Detailed Schema Design Best Practices

-Hierarchical Facility Modeling
+Hierarchical Facility Modelling

-Approach 1: The ltree extension
+Approach 1: the ltree extension.

 CREATE EXTENSION IF NOT EXISTS ltree;